simbo1905/prequel/README.md

 ### Not supported

- * Truly canceling the subscription (rather than ignoring the rest of the results which were loaded into the Seq)
+ * Truly canceling the subscription (rather than ignoring the rest of the results which were loaded into a buffer synchronously)
  * Observable insert/update/delete (its trivial to push updates on your own future which uses ```ExecutionContext.fromExecutor(database.jdbcThreadPool)``` see the unit tests)

 The current implementation gets Prequel to generate a ```Seq``` of results on a background thread then fires these out via an RxJava Observable.